-IEEE 802.1X Authentication methods comparison
+IEEE 802.1X Authentication Methods Compared

 There were almost 1800 significant security breaches in 2021 as per a news report by CNET and this number only rose during 2022, making network security a critical requirement for enterprises.
 From personal information to infrastructure to key data, everything is vulnerable to cyber-attacks and data compromise.
 Secure, fool-proof, and seamless authentication of end users is a critical requirement for any growing enterprise dealing with data of any kind.
 WPA or Wi-FI Protected Access is the authentication protocol put in place by the Wireless Alliance and secures end users in an organizational network.